 - Obtaining a M.S. degree (at UH or elsewhere) prior to Ph.D. studies.
 This is recommended for students who are still forming a clear vision of their future career objectives.

-The Master of Science (MSEE) degree is a research-oriented degree and requires the completion of a thesis that describes the results of research conducted under the guidance of a faculty advisor.
-This is a good option for students who haven’t yet decided if they want to pursue an R&D career and/or aren’t set on their exact area of study.
-As such, it is very important that students select an advisor as soon as possible, ideally prior to beginning the program.
+The Master of Science in Electrical Engineering (MSEE) thesis program is a research-oriented program and requires the completion of a thesis that describes the results of research conducted under the guidance of a faculty advisor.
+This is a good option for students who would like to have some research experience as part of their MSEE program, either to help lead them into the PhD program, or because they simply want to have research experience to add to their resume.
+The program is a 30 hour program, requiring 18 hours in coursework and 12 hours in research and thesis classes.
+Student in this program should select an advisor as soon as possible, ideally prior to beginning the program.

-In addition, students can select electives outside the electrical and computer engineering department.
-Options include courses in other Cullen College departments, the College of Business Administration, and the College of Natural Sciences and Mathematics.
+In this program student specialize in one of 10 areas of ECE (please see the Degree Requirements webpage for more details about these areas).
+Students in this program are required to choose 18 hours of courses in their specialization and 12 hours of general elective and breadth courses.
+This gives students the flexibility to pursue coursework in one or more secondary areas of interest to them.
+Options include courses in other Engineering departments, the College of Business Administration, and the College of Natural Sciences and Mathematics.
 This flexibility allows students to design a degree program that best matches their goals for the future.

-Although the MSEE and MEE programs are open to both part-time and full-time students, part-time students and working engineers typically find the MEE program is the better fit.
-Students who do not wish to pursue the MEE degree can take individual classes as a Post Baccalaureate (PB) student.
+The thesis and non-thesis programs are open to both part-time and full-time students.
+Students who do not wish to pursue a degree can take individual classes as a Non-Degree Objective (NDO) student.

 Master of Computer and Systems Engineering (MSCSE)